dalyIsaac/Whim/docs/docs/customize/monitors.md

 ![Example monitor layout](../../images/example-monitor-layout.png)

 To interact with the monitors, use the monitor pickers from the <xref:Whim.Pickers> to retrieve them from the store.
 For more on how to use the store, see the [Store](./store.md) page.

-> [!NOTE]
-> Whim does not support Windows' native "virtual" desktops, as they lack the ability to activate "desktops" independently of monitors.